pwnxpl0it/idkmng/README.md

 Template-based, with easy [TOML](https://toml.io/en/) support!

+> [!WARNING]
+> This repo was named "idkmng" before, some issues will contain the previous name.

 ## Idea 🧠:
 Creating a project often involves setting up specific files with unique formats.
 For instance, a browser extension requires files like: